Needham Believes Synaptics (SYNA) Still Has Room to Grow

-Needham analyst Rajvindra Gill assigned a Buy rating to Synaptics (SYNA) today and set a price target of $150.00.
+In a report released today, Rajvindra Gill from Needham assigned a Buy rating to Synaptics (SYNA), with a price target of $150.00.
 The company’s shares closed last Thursday at $106.87, close to its 52-week high of $108.01.

 According to TipRanks.com, Gill is a 5-star analyst with an average return of 13.6% and a 65.1% success rate.
 Gill covers the Technology sector, focusing on stocks such as Sequans Communications S A, Everspin Technologies, and Smart Global Holdings.

-Synaptics has an analyst consensus of Strong Buy, with a price target consensus of $124.63, a 19.5% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Synaptics with a $126.25 average price target, implying a 21.0% upside from current levels.
 In a report released yesterday, Mizuho Securities also maintained a Buy rating on the stock with a $120.00 price target.

 See today’s analyst top recommended stocks >>